Krasper707/-US-Home-Price-Macro-Model-Case-Shiller-Index-/README.md

 # US Home Price Macro Model (Case-Shiller Index)

-This repository contains A US Home Price Macro Model
+This repository contains a data science model built as part of the Home.LLC Quantitative Analytics Interview – Stage 1.

 ## Objective
 Model the impact of macroeconomic factors on the S&P Case-Shiller US Home Price Index over the last 20 years using publicly available data.